 Introduction: Whirlpool Devil Buzzer...BE GONE!

-This is specifically for a Whirlpool, Thin Twin which is in my girlfriend's apartment.
+This is specifically for a Whirlpool, Thin Twin which is an apartment dryer.
 If you use one of these, you will understand when I say it has a buzzer hooked to the timer which is straight from the devil's bunghole.
 I know it will happen but it never fails, when the session is complete and I am anywhere in the apartment, the results include me waking the neighbors with curse words and possibly a figure of speech involving excrement.
 (To be fair, the neighbor upstairs doesn't sit still and wears horseshoes at all hours of the day on her daily shoes, tennis shoes, slippers...she has to.
 I do not feel bad about cursing the devil buzzer.)

 UNPLUG YOUR UNIT!!!

 This is a super long list.